elisabethmj/project-1/README.md

 # Cloning repo

-1. On GitHub.com, navigate to [Github Pages] (https://github.com/elisabethmj/project-1)
+1. On GitHub.com, navigate to [Elise's github Repository](https://github.com/elisabethmj/project-1)

-2. Follow these instructions from Github [Github docs] (https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
+2. Follow these instructions from Github: [Github docs: Cloning a repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)

 3. You then have to connect your remote machine with origin upstream?